espressomd/espresso/doc/sphinx/appendix.rst

 seen easily, the convergence of the series is excellent as long as z is sufficiently large.
 By symmetry one can choose the coordinate with the largest distance as z to optimize the convergence.
-Similar to the Lekner sum, we need a different formula if all coordinates are small, i. e. for particles close to each other.
+Similar to the Lekner sum, we need a different formula if all coordinates are small, i.e. for particles close to each other.
 For sufficiently small :math:`u_y\rho` and :math:`u_xx` we obtain the near formula as